Area of Rectangle Program in C

 Every programmer starts small and often with a rectangle.
 Calculating the area of a rectangle program in C is one of the simplest yet most practical exercises that introduces beginners to logic, syntax, and computation.
 It's simple and easy to understand.
 All you need to do is multiply the length by the width, and you get the area.
 This formula is not special for mathematics classes only; it is found to be used all over, ranging from surveying land plots to designing buildings.

-So, in this blog, you will not only compute the area of a rectangle but also learn how a simple shape can teach you the core building blocks of C variables, input/output, arithmetic operations, and functions in a fun, practical way.
+In this tutorial, you will not only compute the area of a rectangle but also learn how a simple shape can teach you the core building blocks of C: variables, input/output, arithmetic operations, and functions in a fun, practical way.

 Understanding the Rectangle